ON A PERSONAL NOTE ...

 Monarch butterfly (photo taken on my office property)

 from open windows in summer.
-In-floor heating is on an electronic timer under NS Power’s Time-of-Day program, with an efficient woodstove as back-up heat.
-Printer paper is conserved and printed double sided.
+In-floor heating is on an electronic timer under NS Power’s Time-of-Day program, with an efficient woodstove as back-up heat. provides green energy to offset the electricity that powers my home and office.
 Rechargeable batteries power the computer mouse and keyboard.
 Supplies are reused or recycled as much as possible.

 Almost all business is conducted by email and phone, which greatly reduces the need for travel.